liamzdenek/ferment-ai/memory-bank/progress.md

 ## Current Status

-The project is in the **implementation phase**.
-We have set up the project structure, implemented the core constructs, and created the foundation for the runtime system with the Journal, RuntimeModule, and HttpApplication components.
-We have also clarified the boundaries between the different packages and their responsibilities.
-We have created the runtime-common package to define interfaces that both core-constructs-runtime and runtime will implement, and implemented the core-constructs-runtime package with a working architecture.
+The project is entering a **rearchitecting phase**.
+We have decided to adopt an Entity-Component-System (ECS) architecture for the Journal, Modules, and Runtime library.
+This architecture draws inspiration from game development but is tailored for a real-time, event-driven system where we want to avoid processing Agents that aren't doing work.
+We have created detailed design documents for the new architecture and are preparing to implement it.

 ## What Works

 1. **Project Structure**: We have set up an Nx monorepo with the following packages:
-   - `@ferment-ai/core-constructs-lib`: Core construct library (renamed from constructs)
+   - `@ferment-ai/core-constructs-lib`: Core construct library
    - `@ferment-ai/runtime-common`: Common interfaces and utilities for runtime packages
    - `@ferment-ai/core-constructs-runtime`: Runtime implementation for constructs
    - `@ferment-ai/runtime`: Runtime implementation